 At Hadrian Primary School, we value Religious Education.
 We are theologians!
 We want our children to love learning about religious education.
 We want them to have no limits to what their ambitions are and grow up wanting to be a clergyperson, an anthropologist, a teacher, or a social worker!
 We want them to embody our core values.
-We value our vision - Being unique: believing, achieving, succeeding together.
-The RE curriculum has been carefully created so that our children develop their SMSC capital.
+We value our vision -The RE curriculum has been carefully created so that our children develop their SMSC capital.
 We want our children to remember their RE lessons in our school, to cherish these memories, and embrace the opportunities they are presented with!
 In Year 1 the children visit our local church St Stephen’s.
 For many of our children, this is the first time they have been inside a church.
 During this visit they are introduced to the concept of respect, they display courtesy and good manners, they are given time to reflect on the atmosphere in the church and to verbalize the feelings being in a church creates.
 They are also introduced to the various artifacts in the church through discussion with the religious leader.
 The children enjoy discussing their knowledge with the vicar.

 Bringing Re alive is important at Hadrian Primary School.

 Our religious education curriculum contributes dynamically to pupils’ education by provoking challenging questions.
 Pupils learn about religious and non-religious worldviews in order to discover, explore and consider different answers to these questions.
 They learn to interpret, analyse, evaluate and critically respond to the claims that religious and non-religious worldviews make.
 Pupils learn to express their insights and to agree or disagree respectfully.